 Morris was a major player in the British Arts and Craft Movement fighting the changes taking place in design caused by the mechanisation of the western world.
-Morris stood for the preservation of traditional craftsmanship which stresses the inherent beauty of the material, the importance of nature as inspiration, and the value of simplicity, utility, and beauty.
+Morris stood for the preservation of traditional craftsmanship which stresses the inherent beauty of the material, the importance of nature as inspiration, and the value of simplicity, utility, and beauty.2

 The movement stood for traditional craftsmanship using simple forms, and often used medieval, romantic, or folk styles of decoration.
 It was more than an arts movement advocating economic & social reform & being essentially anti-industrial.

 Morris, an Oxford graduate, was a life-long friend of Edward Burne-Jones, one of England most famous painters of the 1800s who introduced Morris to The Pre-Raphaelite Brotherhood who were making a major contribution to the English art world and who encouraged Morris to see an alternative to the dehumanised objects being produced by machines.1

 During his career, William Morris produced over 50 wallpapers.
 These designs – many of which feature in the Victoria & Albert Museum's extensive Morris collection – adopted a naturalistic and very British take on pattern that was both new and quietly radical.

-Jane Morris (née Burden, 1839– 1914) embroiderer & English artists' model who embodied the Pre-Raphaelite ideal of beauty.
+We are coming up to International Women's Day (8 March) so we must, of course, celebrate female artists.
+We will start with Jane Morris (née Burden, 1839– 1914) embroiderer & English artists' model who embodied the Pre-Raphaelite ideal of beauty.
 She was muse to both William Morris and Dante Gabriel Rossetti!
-Later she became William Morris' wife and their daughter Mary (May) Morris will be next to feature in our blog.
-A large slice of artistic ability is definitely inherited.
+Later she became William Morris' wife and their daughter Mary (May) Morris will be featured in our blog very soon.